You are here

 My first book, Imperial Matter: Ancient Persia and the Archaeology of Empires (UC Press, 2016), develops an archaeological framework for understanding the endurance of imperial formations that centers on how the material world contributes to the making of political life under empire.
 The ancient Persian Empire and its northern province of Armenia provide the empirical terrain for detailing that relationship.
 Underlying the research is a long-term project to bring the archaeology of Iran, the Caucasus, and wider Eurasia into the broad conversation on imperialism that has long linked the humanities and social sciences.

 My new research extends this preoccupation with ‘imperial matter’ into the contemporary past and present, with an investigation into the materiality of Soviet and post-Soviet life in the South Caucasus.
-I currently conduct archaeological and ethnographic research in Armenia that focuses on meaning and faith in the ruins of socialism and post-socialism.
-This research also asks what role can or should archaeology play in mitigating misfortune in poverty-stricken rural Armenia.
+Contributing to the archaeology of the recent past, I currently conduct archaeological and ethnographic research in Armenia that focuses on the ruins of socialism, with a particular interest in the afterlife of Soviet industrial sites.

 I am co-director of a long-term collaborative field project in Armenia called the Project for the Archaeology and Geography of Ancient Transcaucasian Societies (Project ArAGATS), co-director of Cornell's Landscapes and Objects Laboratory, and co-founder and co-director of the Aragats Foundation.

 - The History and Archaeology of the Ancient Near East

 - New Directions in Near Eastern Archaeology

 - Global Heritage